 - Once these steps have been followed, the final step is to cancel the company’s official tax ID number (Cadastro Nacional da Pessoa Jurídica – CNPJ).
 This is done through the Receita Federal do Brasil website and via a public notary.
 The final document to formalize is the Documento Básico de Entrada (DBE) and must be signed at a notary office.
 Once this has been checked through, the CNPJ will cancel the company’s tax ID shortly afterward.

 The three distinct groups of people involved in a process of liquidation are the shareholders, the creditors, and the employees.
 There is an established pecking order as to who receives payments for their claims when company assets have been liquidated.
 Typically, the first to get paid after liquidation are the ‘secured creditors’ along with any legal fees that come with their battle to collect their money.

 Second in line are the unsecured creditors which include employees who are owed money.
 If no money is available to be paid, employees are protected somewhat by the FGTS who payout at least some salary and contribute to social security payments whilst staff remain unemployed.
 Partners and shareholders are last in line to be paid.

-FAQs for liquidation in Brazil
+FAQs on company liquidation in Brazil

-Based on our extensive experience these are the common questions and doubts of our clients when liquidating a local entity
+Based on our extensive experience these are the common questions and doubts of our clients when liquidating a business in Brazil.

 The liquidation process involves the following principal activities: